TlaskalV/NMDS_shiny/README.md

 + [Hellinger transformation](http://mb3is.megx.net/gustame/reference/dissimilarity) as optional approach for lowering influence of rare OTUs

-+ It is possible to download .csv tables with NMDS values for your own analysis
++ It is possible to download .csv tables with NMDS values of each sample for your own analysis

++ For colour coding of different groups of samples choose appropriate grouping factor and check "Factor"

++ For gradient colour of sample sites according to environmental metadata choose "Values"